chaebkimm/Computer-Programming-and-Practice-2025-1/README.md

 terminal_setting_non_canonical_mode TIME value: 0.
 tcsetattr ...
 OK.
 a
+int value of input character is : 97. z int value of input character is : 122.
+0
+int value of input character is : 48.
+9
+int value of input character is : 57.
+A
+int value of input character is : 65.
+Z
+int value of input character is : 90.
+탭키
-input character is : a.
+int value of input character is : 9.
-b
+엔터키

-input character is : b.
+int value of input character is : 10.
-c
+왼쪽화살표키
-input character is : c.
+int value of input character is : 27.

-d
-input character is : d.
+int value of input character is : 91.

-e
-input character is : e.
+int value of input character is : 68.
-f
+ESC키
-input character is : f.
+nt value of input character is : 27. q int value of input character is : 113.
 ```